 Mild Yoghurt Culture - 100 litres

-This culture produces a lovely thick and creamy yoghurt!Rated 5/5 based on 9 reviews.
+This culture produces a lovely thick and creamy yoghurt!

 This culture produces a lovely thick and creamy yoghurt, with mild to medium acidity.

-It consists of specifically selected strains of:
+- Consists of specifically selected strains of:

 - a mild acidifying Lactobacillus delbrueckii ssp. bulgaricus